milliytech/uzbek-badwords/SECURITY.md

 ## Introduction

-This document outlines the security processes and policies for the Django Default project.
+This document outlines the security processes and policies for the Bad Words project.
 Our goal is to keep the project as secure as possible and to deal promptly with any security issues that arise.

 ## Supported Versions

-The following versions of Django Default are currently being supported with security updates:
+The following versions of Bad Words are currently being supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |